Dr. Ahmadu Baba-Singhri, professor of sociology

 Dr. Cathy Beck-Cross, assistant professor of sociology

 Welcome to Grand View!
-I teach sociology courses, and I'm in the process of developing a new Bachelor of Social Work (BSW) program for GV.
-I am thrilled to have the opportunity to develop this program, and expect to begin enrolling students in the fall of 2015.
-I have practiced in individual/family and community social work in the areas of mental health, substance abuse, child protection, and preK-12 public education.
-I also have a strong passion for community organization and believe the united work of many helps increase the likelihood of social change.
-I also have a special interest in suicide prevention.
-In my free time I like to practice yoga, walk, travel, and make decadent cheesecakes.
+I joined the university in 2013 after having spent my entire career in the helping professions, and I am honored to now be teaching future practitioners.
+Grand View launched a new Bachelor of Social Work major in fall 2015 to give students the knowledge, skills, and values required to be a successful generalist social worker.
+My experience includes practice at the individual, family, and community levels in the areas of mental health, substance abuse, child protection, and pre-K-12 public education.
+I have a strong passion for community organization and believe the united work of many helps increase the likelihood of social change.
+I also have a special interest in suicide prevention and postvention.
+In my free time, I enjoy walking, yoga, traveling, and cooking.
+Stop by and see me some time--I would be glad to talk with you more about social work.

 Dr. Guy Cunningham, associate professor of psychology